lijiansong/Libs-Manager-Engine/engine/README.md

 - Less memory usage.
 All apps use the same binaries from service and do not have to keep the native libs inside themselves;
 - Hardware specific optimizations for all supported platforms, such as the different CPU-Arch of Android platform;
 - Once the Engine is released, all the Service Libraries will be trusted library source.
 All packages with OpenCV should be published on Google Play market or Apple's App Store;
-- Regular updates and bug fixes;
+- Regular updates and bug fixes.

 ## Code Generator
 Besides the AIDL Service Client, the engine also contains a code generator.
+The code generator is based on the description file (config file), which is composed of infomation of the native libs.
+The information in the config file contains the usage of the libs, therefore the code generator is able to generate code automatically with the assistance of the config files.

 ### Features
+- Generating code automatically.
+So it can spare the trouble of learning new programing language and coding the app oneself;
+- Cross-platorm.
+Since the description file is light-weighted, the code generator can perform normally on mutiple platforms;
+- Automatical lib-packageing.
+Taking full advantage of the libs to develop various applications, the code generator should have the function of packaging the libiaries automatically.
+For example,